-I’m a predictive analyst and algorithmic trader in FX markets based in Zurich, Switzerland.
-Using proprietary MDFA real-time signal extraction designs, I built an automated financial trading platform called TWS-iMetrica that currently trades on Interactive Brokers.
-With nearly 3 years of algorithmic trading experience, my Sharpe ratios are typically between 2 and 5, depending on the year.
+Finally, this blog also serves as a communication portal for the software packages and apps I have written, namely iMetrica and it’s newer version iMetricaFX, along with various tutorials in MDFA, deep learning, R, financial trading and other subjects.
+I built two automated financial trading platforms, one called TWS-iMetrica that currently trades on Interactive Brokers, and a more general MDFA-Tradengineer automated financial trading platform using MDFA coupled with DeepLearning, available soon for license and can connect to several different brokers.
+With nearly 5 years of algorithmic trading experience, my Sharpe ratios are typically between 2 and 5, depending on the year.
 Requests on performance track records can inquired via email.
 As the MDFA paradigm is quite generalized, I’m currently looking for opportunities to expand to many other markets, including commodity futures, equities, index futures, and fixed-income.

 If you like the results that you see in the articles presented in this blog, I’m always open for collaboration and/or consulting opportunities.
-My Github can be found here, and personal webpage can be found at c-blakely.com.
-I can be contacted via email here.
+My Github can be found here.